ankur27aggarwal/dummy/README.md

 # 2. Methods and Methodology

-It further is divided into the phases that are :-
+It is further divided into the phases that are :-

 - Data generation
-- algorithm implementation
+- Algorithm implementation

 # 2.1  Data Preparation
 <p align="justify">